mmu-webdesign/Level4-web-term-1/CSS/css02/15-layout.md

 - Fixed positioning removes our element from document flow in the same way as absolute positioning.
 However, instead of the offsets being applied from the container, they are applied from the viewport.
 As the item remains fixed in relation to the viewport we can create effects such as a menu which remains fixed as the page scrolls beneath it.

-For this example our HTML is three paragraphs of text, in order that we can cause the page to scroll, and a box to which we will give position: fixed.

 - Return to `exercise-15d.html` in your editor.

 - To implement absolute positioning simply change from `position: absolute;` to `position: fixed;` in the class `.positioned`.